 Preheat the oven to 400° and butter a 9-by-13-inch baking ceramic baking dish.
 In a large bowl, toss the butternut squash with 1 tablespoon of the olive oil and the thyme.
 Season with salt and pepper.
 Spread the squash on a baking sheet in a single layer and roast for about 20 minutes, until tender, tossing once halfway through.
 Let cool.

-Meanwhile, in a medium skillet, melt the butter in the remaining 1 tablespoon of olive oil.
-Add the onions and season with salt and pepper.
+Meanwhile, in a medium skillet, melt the butter,. add the onions, celery and season with salt and pepper.
 Cook over moderate heat, stirring, until tender, about 15 minutes.
 Let cool slightly.

 In a large bowl, beat the eggs with the half-and-half, add the cheese, 1 teaspoon of salt and a 1/2 teaspoon of pepper.
 Stir in the bread and let stand for 10 minutes.
-Fold in the squash & spinach.
+Fold in the squash, onion, celery, sage & spinach.
 Transfer the mixture to the prepared baking dish top with grated parmesan & pancetta slices and bake for about 1 hour, until lightly golden on top.
 Let stand for 15 minutes before serving.